top of page

 Estimated tax payments help ensure that income taxes are paid throughout the year rather than all at once at filing time.
 Staying current with these payments is essential to remain compliant with IRS rules and to avoid penalties.

-Who Is Required to Make a Fourth Quarter Estimated Payment?
+Who Needs to Make a Fourth Quarter Estimated Payment?

 You may need to make a January 15 estimated tax payment if you expect to owe $1,000 or more in federal income tax for the year after accounting for withholding and refundable credits.